What sources do major LLMs consider authoritative Earned Content?

 Direct Answer

 Earned content is typically defined as authoritative sources, media outlets, review sites, and institutional publications.
+It is independent of the brand itself.

 Detailed Explanation